Chan Santokhi: President of CICAD

 Santokhi, who for fifteen years was the official representative of the Inter-American Drug Abuse Control Commission (CICAD), was chosen on 6 December 2010, as president of this organization for one year.
 CICAD is an autonomous body of the Organization of American States, that coordinates the drug policy of the Western Hemisphere.
 In 2009, Santokhi was, also for one year, the vice-president of this organization.

 Chairman of the Progressive Reform Party

 On 3 July 2011, Santokhi was elected as chairman of the Vooruitstrevende Hervormings Partij (VHP) (Progressive Reform Party).
-The Progressive Reform Party, which was once an Indo-Surinamese party, has grown, since the appointment of Santokhi as chairman, into a multi-ethnical party which, according to current statistics, is the second-biggest political party in Suriname.
+The Progressive Reform Party, which was once an Indo-Surinamese party, has grown, since the appointment of Santokhi as chairman, into a multi-ethnic party which, according to current statistics, is the second-biggest political party in Suriname.
 With eight seats in the parliament, the VHP was the biggest opposition party until 2020.